simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

     $ hledger-ui --register checking --cleared
     ```

-`E` toggles nonzero mode, in which only transactions posting a nonzero
-change are shown (hledger-ui shows zero items by default,
-unlike command-line hledger).

 `C` toggles cleared mode, in which
 [uncleared transactions and postings](/journal.html#transactions) are
 not shown. `U` toggles uncleared mode, in which only uncleared